Domestic Violence Attorneys Serving Southern Louisiana

 The final order may last no more than 18 months, but may be extended after a further hearing.
 Violating a protective order is a crime for which the defendant may be sentenced to six months in jail and a $500 fine.
 Harsher penalties may be imposed if the violation includes violence against the person protected by the order.

-If you are a victim of domestic violence, our lawyers will take all appropriate measures, including:
+If you are a victim of domestic violence, our family lawyers will take all appropriate measures, including:

 - Advocating for a court order for the accused to vacate your shared premises